 As we can see, the two pepper varieties are quite similar.
 In terms of flavor, both are slightly vegetal and a bit smoky.
 They both have a nice crunch when eaten fresh or pickled.
 They also work as a great substitute for one another in the kitchen!

-Learn more about jalapenos vs serrano peppers here.
+Get a more in-depth comparison of jalapeños vs serrano peppers here.

 Serrano Pepper Scoville Scale (Heat Level)